weareblahs/bus/README.md

 - Station sequence are stored under `stop_sequence`.
   These data are originally from the open data mentioned as a GTFS data ZIP file (converted to JSON from CSV and removed duplicate entries for easy conversion).

+# Other plans for this project

+- Crowdsourced bus information (including bus type and others)
+- Crowdsources bus status, which user can report if the bus gets delayed and other info

 # Where can I see this project?

 Coming soon.